How Many Cups Are In 2 Pounds

 ρ = m/V

-This means that if you know the mass (in pounds or grams) and density of an ingredient, you can calculate its volume (in cups or milliliters).
-However, the conversion from volume units (like cups) to mass units (like pounds) and vice versa is often done empirically (through experimentation and observation) due to the complex nature of ingredient properties.
+In plain terms, if you know the mass (in pounds or grams) and density of an ingredient, you can calculate its volume (in cups or milliliters).
+That said, the conversion from volume units (like cups) to mass units (like pounds) and vice versa is often done empirically (through experimentation and observation) due to the complex nature of ingredient properties.

 Understanding Measurement Tools and Techniques